leddoo/kibi/plan/main.md

         - should be able to keep refs into env, cause need to rerun if anything used from env changed.

+    - better source info: `Ident(name, token)`.
+    - post analysis elab.
+        - cause that's useful.
+        - and for stuff like type sensitive completions.
+        - kinda tricky w/ current setup, but should be trivial with incr setup.
     - errors use `Term`.
     - query semantic tokens: option to split multi-line tokens.
     - maybe always store elab on elab error -> can use term refs.